 The Department of Student Services and 10.1 Tuition Fees Registration (DSSR) in collaboration with 10.1.1 MBRU annually publishes the tuition the Finance Department supports students and fees schedule.
-Any changes in tuition with financial documentation (e.g. statement of fees) and can advise on issues relating to tuition fees and scholarships.
+Any changes in tuition financial documentation (e.g. with statement of fees) and can advise on issues relating to tuition fees and scholarships.

 and fees are approved by the University Academic Council and communicated to students at least six months before taking effect.
-Below is the tuition and fees schedule for Academic Year 2020-2021:
+Below is the tuition and fees schedule for Academic Year 2021-2022:

-2020-2021 Amount Payment Schedule
+2021-2022 Amount Payment Schedule

-Seat Reservation Fee AED 10,000 At time of

-(non-refundable) ALD 10,000 acceptance of offer
+Seat Reservation Fee (non-refundable) AED 10,000 At time of acceptance of offer

-Tuition fees AED 150,000 July 26th, 2020
+Tuition fees AED 150,000 July 26, 2021

 Total annual tuition fee AED 160,000

 10.1.1.1 The yearly tuition covers all Tuition and Fees.
-The final responsibility cover the cost of clinical electives taken inside or outside the country.
+The final responsibility cover the cost of clinical electives taken sponsors. inside or outside the country.